 8.1.
-If the Contractor fails to fulfill its obligations, this cannot be attributed to the Contractor if this failure is due to force majeure.
+If the Contractor fails to fulfil its obligations, this cannot be attributed to the Contractor if this failure is due to force majeure.

 8.2.
 Force majeure includes, inter alia, if third parties engaged by the Contractor – such as suppliers, subcontractors and transporters, or other parties that the Client is dependent on – do not meet their obligations at all or on time, or circumstances due to weather conditions, natural disasters, terrorism, cybercrime, disruption of digital infrastructure, fire, power failures, loss, theft or loss of tools, materials or information, roadblocks, strikes or work interruptions and import or trade restrictions.

 8.3.
-The Contractor is entitled to suspend fulfillment of its obligations if it is temporarily prevented from fulfilling its obligations to the Client due to force majeure.
-Once the force majeure circumstances no longer apply, the Contractor will fulfill its obligations as soon as its planning permits.
+The Contractor is entitled to suspend fulfilment of its obligations if it is temporarily prevented from fulfilling its obligations to the Client due to force majeure.
+Once the force majeure circumstances no longer apply, the Contractor will fulfil its obligations as soon as its planning permits.

 8.5.
 The parties are not entitled to compensation for the damages suffered or to be suffered as a result of the force majeure, suspension or termination as referred to in this article.